Political families of Haryana: Lal trio of Haryana

 The Lal trio in the politics of Haryana refers to three influential political leaders who have had a significant impact on the state's political landscape.
 The leaders are Devi Lal, Bansi Lal, and Bhajan Lal.
 All of the Lal trio started their politics from Congress party, became turncoats, often founding, merging, splitting and switching parties.

-Chaudhary Bansi Lal clan
+Bansi Lal clan

 This clan, once dominant at the state level, is now declining and limited only to Bhiwani Lok Sabha and Tosham assembly seats.